alpinestudios/mountain/readme.md

 welcome to the mountain.

----
+a big ol' repo for all my projects.

-The majority of the code here is written in [Jai](https://www.reddit.com/r/Jai/), which is currently in closed beta.
+the majority of the code here is written in [Jai](https://www.reddit.com/r/Jai/), which is currently in closed beta.

-## Arcane

-### calling all devs
-I'm looking to expand the team.
-If you're a great programmer and are really excited about working together on bringing Arcane to life, shoot me an email: `contact at randy dot gg`
+if you'd like to work with me, shoot me an email: contact at randy dot gg

-### building
-`jai build.jai`
+build: `jai build.jai`

-see proj/arcane/arcane.jai for update-to-date info on the project